 2. Register the XA resource instance with the WebLogic Server transaction manager:

-'''

-String name = ...; // name of the RM instance

-XAResource res = ...; // an XAResource instance of the RM instance

-tm.registerResource(name, res); // register a resource with the standard
+''' String name = ... ; // name of the RM instance XAResource res = ... ; // an XAResource instance of the RM instance tm.registerResource(name, res); // register a resource with the standard enlistment mode '''

-enlistment mode

-or

-tm.registerDynamicResource(name, res); // register a resource with the dynamic

-enlistment mode

-or

-'''